Optimal Mechanism Design for Agents with DSL Strategies: The Case of Sybil Attacks in Combinatorial Auctions: Introduction

 Consider an agent who needs to decide on her action in an environment consisting of other agents.
 In certain cases there is a uniquely defined optimal action for the agent, but in most cases this ``agent perspective'' is an open challenge.
 Given the above, both AI and economics care about an adequate modeling of an agent, and its ramifications in a variety of multi agent contexts, for example, on social welfare.

+We consider a notion for agent modeling we term DSL (Distinguishable Safety-Level).
+The notion was previously suggested in the context of constraint-satisfaction problems and fuzzy logic, and was termed ``discrimin'' \cite{discrimin}.
+In game theoretic settings, the notion was previously applied \cite{discriminBoolean} as a solution concept for bargaining in Boolean games \cite{booleanGames}.
+To the best of our knowledge, it was not previously considered in the context of auctions, voting, and more generally mechanism design, i.e., when considering the robustness of economic mechanisms' performance when facing strategic agents.

-We offer a notion of loss aversion for agent modeling.
-As we show this has insightful effects.
-There are two ways to think of the solution concept we present in this paper: One is as a solution concept adapted to capture the behavioral phenomenon of the loss aversion cognitive bias in agents, particularly when probabilities over nature states are unknown.
+There are two ways to think of the DSL solution concept, when applied to agent modeling.
+One is as a solution concept adapted to capture the behavioral phenomenon of the loss aversion cognitive bias in agents, particularly when probabilities over nature states are unknown.
 The other is as a form of robust strategy choice under uncertainty, that may be required in volatile and unpredictable environments that do not admit a stable Bayesian description.
-We show its usefulness in auctions, but also study its behavior in other prominent strategic settings such as facility location and voting in Appendix~\ref{app:application_examples}.
+We show its usefulness in auctions.
+In the full version of this paper, we also study its behavior in other prominent strategic settings, such as voting.
 In our main result we consider the celebrated welfare maximizing VCG mechanism in combinatorial auctions setting, where it is known to fail under false name (aka Sybil) attacks.
-We show that loss-averse agents lead to optimal social welfare.
+We show that DSL agents lead to optimal social welfare.

-We use the rest of the introduction for discussion of the approach we offer, related background, as well as a careful overview of VCG under false names attack.